 This course examines the Lesbian, Gay, Bisexual and Transgender community in the 21st century including issues, events, and activism impacting LGBT families and education.
-Transfers to both UC/CSU

 LGBT-122 Transgender Identities and Issues

 This course introduces students to the transgender community including various gender identities and issues.
 This course prepares students for a variety of social and human services careers including education.
 Transfers to CSU only